MartuorDysiphon/Equity-Housing/README.md

 Inspiration Behind This Project

 I was inspired to redesign Equity Housing’s website because I believe their student accommodation deserves a modern, easy-to-use online presence.
 While the real Equity Housing site exists, I felt I could create a version that better reflects the quality, safety, and community they provide for students.
-Unfortunately, I was never given the chance to officially build it — so this redesign is purely a personal project.
+Unfortunately, I was never given the chance to officially build it, so this redesign is purely a personal project.

 Disclaimer